adeelalam/Test-Robot-Simulator/README.md

-# Robot Simulator
+# Robot Simulator Solution

-Write a robot simulator.
+Here is solution for a robot simulator.
+Instructions are as below:

 A robot factory's test facility needs a program to verify robot movements.